Techdende/world-chat/README.md

 # world-chat
-Have fins with friends all over the world
+Have funs with friends all over the world